cthae/CDDA-mods/README.md

 3. **No Portal Storms** - Effectively disables portal storms.
 The storms are pretty trivial to survive, and yet they're really annoying.
 Every 5-18 days becomes super annoying when you're playing for a few in-game years.
 Probably ok if you do like 30-days runs, but then where's the fun in short runs?
 4. **No Revive** - Prevents Zombs from reviving.
 I guess it's not that annoying until you start killing a lot of zombs later on.
 So you're done massacring a horde, now you spend a bunch of time pulping them?
 Followers do make it easier, yeah.
 But it's not like they're meant to be too common :)
 5. **Magiclysm Simplified** - remove the artificial limitations of magiclysm, brought to you to make you start over multiple times to explore the mod properly.
 So now you can pick any classes you want.
 Moreover, the technomancer's biomancer attunement now makes it so that bionic power doesn't limit mana at all.
+5. **Healthy Foods** - Adds some Health modifiers to meaty foods.
+The new health mechanics demanding you to run every day are pretty annoying.
+This makes it more bearable.
+Feel free to add health to more foods and PR your changes.
+I mostly make meety foods, so there we go.
+6. **Unlimited CBMs** - Removes the limitation on CBM slots from Aftershock.
+Because it's tedious to try all CBMs otherwise.
+Especially if you use other wonderful mods like cata++.

 Just copy the chosen folders to your `cdda\data\mods`.
 You can edit your `cdda\save\<world>\mods.json` file and add the mods into an active playthrough, using mod idents from the `modinfo.json`